mattvenn/multi_project_tools/README.md

 [projects.yaml](projects.yaml) contains a list of projects and system wide config.

-Some tests now require a recent OpenLANE (tested with v0.9). #TODO make a note why
+LVS tests now require a tool inside OpenLANE to parse the output of netgen.

 ## Test everything